See how to assemble the rear wheel onto the bike frame – with an Enviolo Automatic (AutomatiQ) and a 148mm modular axle hub.

 Backward compatibility

-This guide is compatible with legacy enviolo and NuVinci 148mm modular axle hubs.
+This guide is compatible with legacy Enviolo and NuVinci 148mm modular axle hubs.

 Exercise caution when assembling